adrionshearer78/lossless-json/README.md

 > IMPORTANT: since `context.source` is quite a new JavaScript feature, it is important to check browser compatibility, see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON#browser_compatibility) or [caniuse.com](https://caniuse.com/?search=context.source).

-Stringfying `BigInt` values is not possible, unless you want to serialize them into a string with quotes.
+Stringifying `BigInt` values is not possible, unless you want to serialize them into a string with quotes.
 That is possible by [monkey patching a method `BigInt.prototype.toJSON`](https://github.com/GoogleChromeLabs/jsbi/issues/30#issuecomment-1006088574).
 However, when parsing this data again, it is not possible to know whether a string containing an integer number was intended to be a string or a bigint.

 Here is a minimal example of parsing data with support for `BigInt` using the native `JSON.parse`.
 A similar solution can be worked out for other data types.